Prerna-Gyani/GyaniExcelInsightAI/README.md

 - **Local Storage**: Your API key is stored locally in your browser (`localStorage`).
 - **Data Transmission**: Only a relevant sample of your data is sent to the Gemini API during chat sessions to provide context for your questions.
 - **No Backend Storage**: This application does not store your files on any server.
 Analysis is done purely based on the uploaded session data.

+Thankyou for visiting.

+You can visit for more projects: www.github.com/prerna-gyani

+Know More: www.linkedin.com/in/prerna-gyani